trotter-suzuki-mpi/trotter-suzuki-mpi/src/Python/README.rst

 Usage
 ------
-Documentation is available on [Read the Docs](http://trotter-suzuki-mpi.readthedocs.org).
+Documentation is available on `Read the Docs <http://trotter-suzuki-mpi.readthedocs.org>`_.
 The following code block gives a simple example of initializing a state and calculating the expectation values of the Hamiltonian and kinetic operators and the norm of the state after the evolution.

 .. code-block:: python